ikram-hamizi/blink-detection-dlib/README.md

 # Eye Blink Detection

-**NOTE**: Although I installed a lihtweight version of OpenCV, I recommend the proper installation following this tutorial [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
+**LIMITATION**: The lightweight installation of OpenCV is unstable (e.g. screen can go black, messages in the terminal...).
+Although I installed a lihghtweight version of OpenCV, I recommend the proper installation following this tutorial [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
 It takes a long time however.

 ## PROGRAM:
 Detects the number of blinks of a person in real time and sleeping.